Broncos great Demaryius Thomas had Stage 2 CTE, report says

-DENVER (KDVR) — A new report released from the New York Times on Tuesday morning says that former Denver Broncos great Demaryius Thomas had Stage 2 CTE when he died in December.
+DENVER (KDVR) – A new report released from the New York Times on Tuesday morning says that former Denver Broncos great Demaryius Thomas had Stage 2 chronic traumatic encephalopathy (CTE) when he died in December.

 Thomas died at 33 on Dec.
 9, 2021 from what is believed to have been medical complications stemming from a 2019 crash.
 His official cause of death has not been released from the coroner’s office.

-According to the NYT, doctors from Boston University posthumously diagnosed Thomas with Stage 2 CTE.
+According to the Times, doctors from Boston University posthumously diagnosed Thomas with Stage 2 CTE.

 A doctor and neuroscientist with the Concussion Legacy Foundation said both CTE and seizures from the crash were conditions Thomas struggled with.